European Fiscal Compact: Negotiations

 On 9 December 2011 at the European Council meeting, all 17 members of the eurozone agreed on the basic outlines of a new intergovernmental treaty to put strict caps on government spending and borrowing, with penalties for those countries who violate the limits.
 All other non-eurozone countries except the United Kingdom said they were also prepared to join in, subject to parliamentary vote.
-Originally EU leaders planned to change existing EU treaties but this was blocked by British prime minister David Cameron, who demanded that the City of London be excluded from future financial regulations, including the proposed EU financial transaction tax, thus a separate treaty was then envisaged, outside the formal EU institutions, as it had been with the first Schengen treaty in 1985.
+Originally EU leaders planned to change existing EU treaties but this was blocked by British prime minister David Cameron, who demanded that the City of London be excluded from future financial regulations, including the proposed EU financial transaction tax.
+Thus a separate treaty was then envisaged, outside the formal EU institutions, as it had been with the first Schengen treaty in 1985.

-On 30 January 2012 after several weeks of negotiations, all EU leaders except those from United Kingdom and Czech Republic endorsed the final version of the fiscal pact at the European summit in Brussels, though the treaty was left open to accession by any EU member state and Czech prime minister Petr Nečas said his country may join in the future.
-The treaty only becomes binding on the non-eurozone signatory states after they adopt the euro as their currency, unless they declare their intention to be bound by part, or all, of the treaty at an earlier date.
-The new treaty was signed on 2 March and will come into force on 1 January 2013, if it has been ratified (which requires the approval of national parliaments) by at least 12 countries that use the euro.
+On 30 January 2012, after several weeks of negotiations, all EU leaders except those from the UK and the Czech Republic endorsed the final version of the fiscal pact at the informal meeting of EU Heads of State or Government in Brussels.
+However, the treaty was left open to accession by any EU member state and Czech prime minister Petr Nečas said his country may join in the future.
+The treaty would only become binding on the non-eurozone signatory states after they adopt the euro as their currency, unless they declare their intention to be bound by part, or all, of the treaty at an earlier date.
+The new treaty was signed on 2 March and came into force on 1 January 2013, as it had been ratified (which requires the approval of national parliaments) by at least 12 countries that use the euro.
 Ireland held a referendum on the treaty on 31 May 2012, which was approved by 60.3%.

-EU countries that signed the agreement will have to ratify it by 1 January 2013.
+EU countries that signed the agreement had to ratify it by 1 January 2013.
 Once a country has ratified the Treaty it has another year, until 1 January 2014, to implement a balanced budget rule in their binding legislation.
 Only countries with such rule in their legal code by 1 March 2013 will be eligible to apply for bailout money from the European Stability Mechanism (ESM).